JiakangYuan/HelixFormer/README.md

 - `StanfordDogs`: 70/20/30 classes for train/validation/test
 - `StanfordCars`: 130/17/49 classes for train/validation/test
 - `NABirds`: 350/66/139 classes for train/validation/test
-- `tiered-ImageNet`: 351/91/160 classes for train/validation/test, images are 84x84

 ## Train and test
 For fine-grained few-shot classification, we provide the training and inference code for both HelixTransformer and our Relation Network baseline, as they appear in the paper.